Berthelrob/PetriNet/README.md

 # PetriNet
-A simple petri net writed in JAVA
+A simple petri net written in JAVA